9 Basic Emotional Needs Everyone Has & How To Meet Them

 Look at the needs above.
 On a scale of 1 to 7, how well do you feel you are meeting each one?
 If you score 3 or under, that need isn't being sufficiently met.
 This might result in feelings ranging from a bad mood to stress, anxiety, or a feeling that something's just "off."

 This is normal: It's your brain telling you something is wrong.
-It's just a sign that one or two of your emotional needs are due for a little nourishing.
+It's just a sign that some of your emotional needs are due for a little nourishing.
 Remember, we all have the innate resources to meet our needs.
-For example, we have the ability to build a rapport with others, to empathize, to connect with people; we have the imagination required to plan and we have a rational mind.
+For example, we have the ability to build a rapport with others, to empathize, to connect with people; we have the imagination required to plan; and we have a rational mind.
 We just need to take some intelligent action.

 Once you meet these needs in balance, you realize you have more power in your own life with you and that the journey to meeting these needs and helping others to meet theirs in your relationships, occupations, and communities can itself be very fulfilling.